nicolasarayaventura/CSCI132/README.md

 ### Genomic Variations: Search for Motifs in DNA
 Purpose:

- * Display of the short recurring patterns in DNA
+ * Display of the short recurring patterns in DNA from two or more different files

 Usage: